 Hotel Belarus Minsk location

-Belarus Hotel Minsk sits just across from the Sviclach River, the main river in the capital.
-Although it is accessible with walking from the city center, the three nearest metro stations are within a 15-minute walk from the Hotel Belarus entrance:
+The Belarus Hotel Minsk sits just across from the Sviclach River, the main river in Minsk.
+Although it is accessible by walking from the city center, the three nearest metro stations are within a 15-minute walk from the Hotel Belarus entrance:

 The mega Swiss hotel corporation, Minotel, owns and operates the Belarus Hotel Minsk.
 You will be able to spot the high-rise landmark from almost everywhere in the vicinity.

 Once you complete your booking at a third-party vendor, such as Booking.com, you will receive a separate email from Hotel Belarus.
 They’ll direct you to complete a Webpay payment before your arrival.